Sanyam-2026/Sanyam-2026/README.md

 - 👋 Hi, I’m @Sanyam-2026
-- 👀 I’m interested in Contributing in Oprn Source
+- 👀 I’m interested in Contributing in Open Source
 - 🌱 I’m currently learning Cloud Computing
 - 💞️ I’m looking to collaborate on  with some enthusiastic person
 - 📫 How to reach me -